-Overall, most dentists will agree that a dental implant is the best option for replacing a missing tooth, but when patients simply can’t afford the extra cost, a dental bridges serve as a good alternative.
+Overall, most dentists will agree that an implant is the best option for replacing a missing tooth, but out of the single-tooth dental implant alternatives, a dental bridge serves as a good second best.

-Single Tooth Implant Cost and Financing
+Single-Tooth Dental Implant Cost and Financing